 3. What is the purpose of the Western Aphasia Battery (WAB-R)?

-• Identifying the presence, severity, and type of aphasia.
+• Evaluation of the presence, severity, and type of aphasia

-• Establishing a baseline for tracking changes in a patient’s language performance over time.
+• Setting a baseline to monitor the patient’s language performance over time.

-• Conducting a comprehensive assessment of language strengths and weaknesses for treatment decisions.
+• Assisting in determining treatment decisions through a comprehensive assessment of language strengths and weaknesses.

-• Determining the location and cause of the lesion responsible for aphasia.
+• Locating and identifying the cause of the lesion responsible for aphasia

 4. How does the WAB-R classify different types of aphasia?

-The WAB-R facilitates the classification of aphasia types, including Global, Broca’s, Isolation, Transcortical Motor, Wernicke’s, Transcortical Sensory, Conduction, and Anomic.
-This classification is based on a taxonomic table established during the standardization of the original WAB, offering a clinically valid foundation for research, diagnosis, and prognosis.
+The WAB-R also supports diagnosing of aphasia variants (Global, Broca’s, Isolated, Transcortical Motor, Wernicke’s, Transcortical Sensory, Conduction, and Anomic).
+This classification rests on a taxonomic table created when the original WAB was standardized and thus provides a clinically valid basis for research, diagnosis, and prognosis.

 5. What are the quotient scores generated by the WAB-R?

-The WAB-R generates three quotient scores by combining eight section scores:
+There are three quotient scores derived from the WAB-R by summing eight section scores:

-• Aphasia Quotient, which serves as the central measure for aphasia.
+• Aphasia Quotient as the primary measure of aphasia.

-• Language Quotient, derived from certain linguistic skills.
+• Language Quotient, derivative of particular linguistic abilities.

 References: